The Metaplectic Casselman-Shalika Formula: The descent process

-If $\gamma_1\neq \ga_2$, then Weyl group invariance of $Q$ implies that where to make the last identification we used the fact that $G$ is semisimple.
+The precise claim about the behaviour of the central extension under descent in this situation is the following:

-As a consequence, the quadratic form $Q$ is completely determined by $Q'$, due to its Weyl and Galois-invariance.
-So if $t_1,t_2\in T'(E)$, we may calculate using an explicit incarnation of our cocycle that which is enough to deduce that the desired behaviour occurs.
+\begin{proposition}\cite[Proposition 12.9]{bd} The central extension of ${\bf G}(F)$ by $\mu_n$ associated with the quadratic form $Q$ and the central extension of ${\bf G'}(E)$ by $\mu_n$ associated with the quadratic form $Q'$ are isomorphic. \end{proposition}

-The other descent calculation we need to study in detail is descent from $SL_3$ to $SU_3$, since we will need to have the ability to explicitly calculate in the metaplectic cover of $SU_3$.
+The other descent calculation we need to study in detail is descent from $SL_3$ to $SU_3$, which will enable us to perform computations in the metaplectic cover of $SU_3$.
 Our strategy is to realise $\widetilde{SU_3(E)}$ as a subgroup of the $n(q+1)$-fold cover of $SL_3(L)$, with the same quadratic form characterising the extension in each case.
 There is an explicit cocycle for the cover of $SL_3(L)$ given to us by Banks, Levi and Sepanski.
 Their result \cite[Theorem 7]{bls}, together with the equations appearing in its proof provide an algorithmic method to multiply in $\widetilde{SL_3(L)}$.
 It provides us with a section $\sss$ and a 2-cocycle $\sigma$ for which multiplication is given by $\sss(g_1g_2)=s(g_1)s(g_2)\sigma(g_1,g_2)$.
-We caution the reader than upon restriction of $\sss$ to $SU_3(E)$, the image does not lie in $\widetilde{SU_3(E)}$.
+We caution the reader than upon restriction of $\sss$ to $SU_3(E)$, the image does not lie in the $n$-fold cover $\widetilde{SU_3(E)}$.

-Our strategy for cicrumventing this problem to find explicit elements of $\widetilde{SU_3(E)}$ is to use Theorem \ref{unipotentsplitting} which states that all unipotent subgroups are canonically split in central extensions.
-Our aim is to use this fact to lift the identity (\ref{su3fundamental}) into an identity in the metaplectic cover.
+Our strategy for circumventing this problem to find explicit elements of $\widetilde{SU_3(E)}$ is to use Theorem \ref{unipotentsplitting} which states that all unipotent subgroups are uniquely split in central extensions.
+We will use this fact to lift the identity (\ref{su3fundamental}) into an identity in the metaplectic cover.